 Table of contents

 Is the 1:1 THC:CBD ratio the best for consuming cannabis?
 Anecdotal evidence indicates that this equally distributed ratio is optimal for experiencing the benefits of cannabis.
-This combination of cannabinoids is sometimes referred to as the “Golden Ratio.”
+This combination of cannabinoids is often called the “Golden Ratio.”
 But why?

-Together, these two cannabinoids are considered by some to be more powerful anti-inflammatories than they are alone, in what is called the “entourage effect.”
+Together, these two cannabinoids are considered by some to be more powerful anti-inflammatories than alone, in what is called the entourage effect.
 The cannabis-derived spray Sativex is a 1:1 ratio of THC:CBD and, in the trials conducted so far, has been effective in reducing severe pain and muscle spasms in some people with multiple sclerosis (MS).

-Learn more about why this equal ratio of CBD to THC works so well and discover other ratios that you can try in your medical cannabis regimen.
+Learn more about why this equal ratio of CBD to THC works so well, and discover other ratios you can try in your medical cannabis regimen.

 What Is the 1:1 THC:CBD Ratio?

 Always check for the THC content if you want to see how psychoactive the product is, regardless of the ratio, as the THC will still exert a psychoactive effect.
-A product containing only 3 mg of THC and CBD might not be very psychoactive for some people, but one that contains 100 mg of both may well be.
+A product containing only 3 mg of THC and CBD might not be very psychoactive for some people, but one containing 100 mg of both may be.

-Be sure to consult with your doctor about the best ingestion method for you and how much THC you should consume before trying any cannabis products.
+Be sure to consult your doctor about the best ingestion method and how much THC you should consume before trying any cannabis products.

 Are There Any Health Benefits?

-The 1:1 ratio may be useful for those looking to relieve pain, including neuropathic (nerve) pain, but beyond the studies conducted on Sativex for MS, we do not have any evidence for specific “health benefits”.
+The 1:1 ratio may be useful for relieving neuropathic (nerve) pain.
+Still, beyond the studies conducted on Sativex for MS, we do not have any evidence for specific “health benefits.”
 Other potential uses of the 1:1 THC:CBD ratio include: